0xPolygon/polygon-docs/docs/security/overview.md

 ### Periodic security assessments

 Polygon Labs periodically assesses the security of its products and applications through extensive internal testing and external engagements, such as audits and penetration testing.
 All products and applications have been assessed multiple times to date.
-Security assessments continue as the ecosystem matures.
+Security assessments evolve as the ecosystem matures.

 ### Bug bounty program